-- consultation is due to begin, provides the opportunity to view documents and plans online and also enables people to submit comments on a consultation electronically at any time of the day. - 10.
-Similarly, the council's website is the most comprehensive register of documents relating to individual planning applications.
+- 10. Similarly, the council's website is the most comprehensive register of documents relating to individual planning applications.
 The vast majority of documents being considered for any planning application will be available for the public to view.
 This part of the website also provides neighbours and consultees with a simple online form to enable them to submit their responses to individual planning applications. - 11.
 The government has put an emphasis on the council's requirement to involve 'hard to reach' or 'easy to overlook' groups in planning issues.
 The council will aim to ensure that these groups are identified and take appropriate and proportionate measures to involve these groups in all consultation events.